alxtrnr/bongo-twisty/content/blog/blaugustw2/index.md

 **Tell us ten random facts about the human behind the blog.**
 1. The first moon landing was 179 days after I was born.
 2. Four times around the equator is about the same distance as I have cycled since 2012
-3. In 2008 I was unlawfully arrested under section 44 of the Terrorism Act 2000
+3. In 2008 I was unlawfully [arrested](https://www.bongotwisty.blog/blog/section-44/) under section 44 of the Terrorism Act 2000
 4. A registered mental health nurse since 1992
 5. Very little interest in food other than a means to not to feel hungry.
 Also vegetarian.
 6. Parallel parking is a super power.
 7. My lateral incisors never grew and there is gap between my two front teeth.
 8. We (my wife and I) have four children.
 All boys.
+9. I can play a Jew's harp really loudly.
+I am also pretty good at whistling.
-9. The place where I was born was in the grounds of what at the time was called a mental hospital.
+10. The place I came into the world was in the grounds of what at the time was called a mental hospital.
 There was close to 2000 beds there.

-10. I can play a Jew's harp really loudly.
-I am also pretty good at whistling.
+{{< glightbox-figure
+   src="hospital.jpg"
+   title="The Asylum, Caterham"
+   alt="Historic black-and-white photograph of The Asylum, Caterham, showing a large Victorian institutional building with a central clock tower and multiple chimneys.
+The frontage is symmetrical, with tall windows, ivy climbing the walls, and a central entrance.
+In front, there is a circular fountain featuring sculpted figures, surrounded by a neatly maintained garden area.
+The overall appearance is imposing and characteristic of 19th-century institutional architecture."
+>}}

 **Tell us about your absolutely favourite entertainment media.**\